Vitamin D Deficiency Treatment Online

 How a telehealth GP can help

-A NewDoc GP can discuss your risk factors, symptoms, and past results, and decide whether a vitamin D test is appropriate.
+A NewDoc GP can discuss your risk factors, symptoms, and past results, and decide whether a vitamin D blood test is appropriate.
 If deficiency is confirmed, they can prescribe supplementation (PBS-listed forms where criteria are met) and advise on safe sun exposure and dietary sources.

 Follow-up testing is often used to confirm that levels have returned to the normal range before stepping down to maintenance doses.
 Your GP will advise the timing.
+Once stable on a maintenance plan, repeat prescriptions can typically be managed via telehealth.

 Sunlight and dietary sources